 Checking for fire ant nests is a key part of our eradication plan.

-The information collected during our surveillance activities help us assess the success of our eradication treatment and respond to nests found outside our operational boundary faster.
+The information collected during our containment activities help with determining success of eradication treatment and responding to nests found in new areas.

-We complete these activities using trained field officers, odour detection dogs and helicopters using specialist technology.
+We complete these activities using trained field officers, odour detection dogs and aircraft with specialist technology.

 Our officers visually check the ground and ideal habitats for fire ants.

-Our dogs are trained to detect the ant’s scent and our use of these dogs is a world first.
-The dogs can find nests not visible to the human eye and can detect the foraging pheromone from up to 30m away.
+Our fire ant odour detection dogs are specially trained to detect the ant’s scent and our use of these dogs is a world first.
+Our dogs can find nests not visible to the human eye and can detect the foraging pheromone from up to 30 m away.

-We use new and improved remote sensing technology to help us look for fire ants in South East Queensland.
+We use new and improved remote sensing technology to help us look for fire ant nests.